bitrix-expert/monolog-adapter/README.md

 );
 ```

+### Write logs

-3. Write logs from your application.
+Write logs from your application.
 For example, write logs when created new message from the feedback form:

 ```php
 <?php